-Annexure IV.
-ICTA's Approach to Digital Government as per the Digital Government Transformation Roadmap Approved by the Cabinet
+Annexure III.
+Government's Digital Government Approach as per the Digital Government Transformation Roadmap Approved by the Cabinet

-One of ICTA's key directives, Digital Government, is the transformation process of state organizations, to make them more efficient, effective, profitable, and sustainable.
-The digital transformation, which is being planned and will be executed by ICTA, would increase the adaptability and connectivity of state entities, helping them to easily integrate with other systems.
+One of government's key initiatives, Digital Government, is the transformation process of state organizations, to make them more efficient, effective, profitable, and sustainable.
+The digital transformation would increase the adaptability and connectivity of state entities, helping them to easily integrate with other systems.
+The Information and Communication Technology Agency of Sri Lanka (ICTA) is entrusted with the responsibility of planning and executing the digital transformation within the government.

-ICTA has already drawn up the digital governance architecture, which has several layers i.e. foundation, shared solutions, Line of Business solutions, common access, and users.
+ICTA has already drawn up the digital governance architecture, as depicted in below diagram, which has several layers i.e. foundation, shared solutions, line of business solutions, common access, and users.
 While the Foundation layer is the ICT Agency's sole responsibility, they will work with various partners in implementing other layers.
 The foundation layer is now in process with the setup of the Lanka Government Network and the Lanka Government Cloud where solutions for all state organizations would be stored.
-ICTA is now developing the Identity and Interoperability Platform and National Spatial system which will complete the foundation layer of digital governance.
+ICTA is now developing the Identity and Interoperability Platform and National Spatial System which will complete the foundation layer of digital governance.